bilalwahla/learn-me-some-groovy/README.md

   - Collections
   - Closures
   - Control structures
+  - Object orientation

 ## Exercises

-There are more scripts under 'exercises' that were done to show off the progress in learning.
+There are more scripts under 'exercises' that were done to show the progress made:

 - Roman Numerals

 ## Running The Scripts

 Running the scripts including exercises is simple.
-Being in the respective directory, just run the script you wish to using the groovy command e.g.
+Being in the respective directory, just run the script you wish to, using the groovy command e.g.:

 ```sh
 $ groovy RomanNumerals